Sweet Potato Soufflé

 3. Beat on low until just incorporated.
 Do not over beat or the soufflé will not rise.

-4. Butter a 1.25 COCOTTE and fold in the sweet potato mixture.
+4. Butter a 1.25 QUART COCOTTE, or similar size ceramic dish and fold in the sweet potato mixture.

-5. Bake for 45-50 minutes, or until a knife inserted into the center comes out clean and the top of the soufflé is firm and golden.
+5. Bake for 45 to 50 minutes, or until a knife inserted into the center comes out clean and the top of the soufflé is firm and golden.